tangollama/cis411_lab3/labreports/LAB.md

 _Note: No lab notes required._

 # Step 8: [EXTRA CREDIT] Address the performance issue(s)
-For the purposes of gaining 25% _or even more extra credit_ on the assignment, perform any of the following:
+For the purposes of gaining 25% extra credit on the assignment, perform any of the following:
 1. Adjust the diagnosed slow call(s) to improve performance.
 2. Verify the improved performance in New Relic, **including data and/or screenshots in your lab report**.
 2. Check in those changes and **note your solution(s)** in your lab report.